ArnixChen/ytdl.py/README.md

 ### Download all medias from a YouTube Playlist with keywords matched.

 ...
-Give parameter -c to 0 means download all medias.
+Give parameter -c with 0 means download all medias.

 ```bash
 ytdl.py -p <your YouTube Playlist URL> -k keyword1 keyword2 -c 0